ZKAW/VerifyMail/README.md

 PayPal address (for any donations): private.zkaw@gmail.com

-Enjoy the script an stay legal ! ;)
+Enjoy the script and stay legal ! ;)